Related Content

 What aren't included below are guides to how to travel to and from the other stations in central London, which are primarily also used by trains which travel between destinations to the south of the city and the capital.

-Both Charing Cross and London Bridge can be accessed by frequent trains from Waterloo (East) station.
+Both Charing Cross and London Bridge can be accessed by frequent trains from Waterloo (East) station - one of these trains is pictured at the top of the page.

 It has step-free access from the main concourse, a bridge to this separate station leads off from the upper balcony and sloped ramps lead down to the trains.